Ring Pops

 The Oregon Trail

 Let me start out by saying that The Oregon Trail was arguably the greatest computer game of all time, and that's putting it lightly.
 I mean, who even really knows what the real Oregon Trail was?
-All I know is that it had something to do with the western pioneers, but ask any kid from the early 90s, and the Oregon Trail was just one of the coolest computer games ever made fer sure (no offense to the pioneers).
-And no, not because you could literally die in it by pooping to death.
+All I know is that it had something to do with the western pioneers.
+Think about it... this game about the thing probably looms larger over culture than the original thing itself, because just ask any kid from the early 90s, and the Oregon Trail was just one of the coolest computer games ever made fer sure (no offense to the pioneers).
+And no, not (just) because you could literally die in it by pooping to death.

 This game was more about survival than a history lesson, which is why it was so darn cool.
 I remember playing at least two versions of it: the original and the deluxe.
 The original had that pixelated, white covered wagon on a simple black screen, and the deluxe had 32bit renderings with the blue skies and banjo-like computer music.
 You could choose from several occupations like "Banker," (which meant you had more money ), "Doctor" (which meant you'd have better health), or "Merchant" (which meant you'd have more stuff)...etc.
 Basically, each came with their own pros and cons, and none really had everything you'd need for the trip by themselves.